rivasulthq/UI-UX-Sample-Project/README.md

 18yrs - 60yrs (Female & Male)

 #### References
-Please conduct some research on other fintech apps, our aim is to be better than them.
+Please conduct some research on other e-learning apps, our aim is to be better than them.

 #### Deliverables
 * Research Results